• Skip to primary navigation

 Finding Inspiration with Travel and Camaraderie By Artist, Editor/Writer, Gallerist and OPA member Vanessa Françoise Rothe

-Vanessa Rothe · Nov 11, 2025 · Leave a Comment
+Vanessa Rothe · Nov 11, 2025 · 1 Comment

 As artists, we have all read or heard stories about American artists traveling abroad and returning filled with new ideas, having had great adventures and learning from the masters in the museums.
 As a curator, a gallerist, editor/writer and fine artist, I have seen and learned first-hand the value of travel abroad with peers and its positive influence on the work we are all creating today, as well as the new opportunities it can offer to us all.